-Jackson Ireland has over 17 years of experience leading operational strategy and business process optimization for international development firms both in the US and abroad.
-He has expertise in providing financial and administrative management for non- and for-profit organizations funded by clients including the US Agency for International Development (USAID), the UK Department for International Development (DFID), the Bill & Melinda Gates Foundation, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+Ireland has over 18 years of experience leading operational strategy and financial management for international organizations both in the US and abroad.
+He has provided executive-level leadership to non- and for-profit groups funded by clients including the US Agency for International Development (USAID), the UK Department for International Development (DFID), the Bill & Melinda Gates Foundation, and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

-Prior to taking up his role with PFSCM, Mr. Ireland led operations management for Banyan Global, a consulting firm working on market-driven private sector growth in developing and transitional economies.
-Mr. Ireland spent two years in Kabul managing grants and NGO capacity building under USAID’s Rural Expansion of Afghanistan’s Community-Based Healthcare (REACH) program, and he began his international development career supporting contract and cooperative agreement administration at Management Science for Health in Boston.
+Prior to PFSCM, Ireland led operations management for Banyan Global, a consulting firm working on market-driven private sector growth in developing and transitional economies.
+Ireland spent two years in Kabul managing grants and NGO capacity building under USAID’s Rural Expansion of Afghanistan’s Community-Based Healthcare (REACH) program, and he began his international development career supporting contract and cooperative agreement administration at Management Science for Health in Boston.

-Mr. Ireland holds a BA in Political Science from the University of Kentucky and a Master of Public Administration degree from Northeastern University, and an MBA from the University of Virginia’s Darden School of Business.
+Ireland holds a BA in Political Science from the University of Kentucky, a Master of Public Administration degree from Northeastern University, and an MBA from the University of Virginia’s Darden School of Business.